rumblefrog/Source-Map-Thumbnails/README.md

 2. Clone repository
 3. Run `yarn` to fetch dependencies
 4. Change `config.json.example` to `config.json` and update the config, as well as adding any launch options you want
+5. Change `list.json.example` to `list.json` and update it with the maps you wish to render
-5. Drop the maps you wish to create thumbnails for in the `maps/` folder of **this** directory
+6. Drop the maps you wish to create thumbnails for in the maps folder of the game directory
-6. Start `index.js`, it will launch your game and start the process, all the screenshots will be in the game's `screenshots` folder
+7. Launch via `yarn start`, it will launch your game and start the process, all the screenshots will be in the game's `screenshots` folder
+8. You may optionally do `yarn run organize` with `remove_dupe` option in config to migrate & remove duplicates from the screenshots folder

 ### Disclaimers

+- Rendering of maps is way more efficient if the game window is focused at all time to allow Windows to devote more resources to it
 - The loading of maps are much faster on SSD compared to mechanical drives
 - Although it's a functional code, it's a proof of concept, and the RCON dependency is highly unstable
 - You can tune the quality by appending `-w`, `-h` to the desired values (TF2 will most likely crash with anything beyond 1080p)
 - You will most likely get tons of duplicate images, due to RCON dependency keep losing packets
-  - You may resolve this by enabling `remove_dupe` in config (Note: it's an expensive process, not recommended for large operations)
+  - You may resolve this by enabling `remove_dupe` in config and running `yarn run organize`

 ### Special Thanks